Dtheme/Xcode-AutoLazyLoad/README.md

 #### add feature： Enum2switch

 Translate  `NS_ENUM` into switch，write to Pasterboard.

-· select all  `NS_ENUM`code,run `Enum2switch` shortcuts or choose `Editor-Lazyload-enum2switch` ,switch template code will be in your Pasterboard，you can paste wherever you want.
+· select all  `NS_ENUM`code,run `Enum2switch` shortcuts or choose `Editor-Lazyload-enum2switch` ,switch template code will be in your Pasterboard，you can paste it wherever you want.